sevos19/sevos/README.md

 <a name="SdkRequirements"><h3>SDK Requirements</h3></a>

-If your system meets the eFrontPRO's requirements, then it also meets the requirements of the SDK.
+If your system meets the eFrontPro's requirements, then it also meets the requirements of the SDK.

 [Back to the Index](#DocIndex)